Raptyyy/rapty_ac_vr_guide/README.md

 On non native SteamVR headsets (Quest, Pimax, WMR) SteamVR simply acts as a middle layer which increases resource usage while bringing no real benefit to your VR experience.
 OpenComposite can also be used with Virtual Desktop when using it with VDXR, [more info here](https://github.com/mbucchia/VirtualDesktop-OpenXR/wiki)
 > [!IMPORTANT]
-> Using OpenComposite with native SteamVR headsets wont really bring much benefit since they will require SteamVR either with OpenVR or OpenXR.
+> Using OpenComposite with native SteamVR headsets (Vide, Index, Beyond) wont allow you to bypass SteamVR as it is required no matter what.
+However it would give you access to the OpenXR Toolkit if needed.

 > [!WARNING]
 > Pico standalone headsets dont have their own OpenXR runtime, so to bypass SteamVR you would need to use Virtual Desktop with VDXR and OpenComposite.